jordaniza/ve-explainer/GENERALISED_LINEAR.md

 We then need to adjust our bounding function to reflect that the new maximum is `2 * amount`

 You can certainly do this, but it's not especially intuitive what's going on.
+Let's think if we can generalise the formula a bit

-### Formally defining the curve
+## Part 2: A Formally definition of our linear curve

 We need a formula for our curve that actually encompasses the correct variables.
 Consider a standard line as $`y = mx + c`$